W-Floyd/solus-deepin/README.md

 Need to investigate:
 * cannot mount MTP Android device (can only test with Samsung Galaxy S5 currently, but that works under GNOME)

+Known tasks:
+* `/usr/bin/dde-xdg-user-dirs-update` is not executable.
+Need to see why and possibly remedy that.

 #### `startdde`